-The corporate bonds and corporate equities investments are held with Bank of Nova Scotia and the Royal Bank of Canada, have varying maturity dates, and are classified as FVTPL.
+The corporate bonds and corporate equities investments which are held with Central 1, Bank of Nova Scotia and the Royal Bank of Canada, have varying maturity dates, and are classified as FVTPL.

-Other investments are comprised of an investment portfolio and certain other assets and liabilities of the ABCP LP by CUCO Co-op as well as Ficanex Partnership Units and are classified as FVTPL.
+Other investments are comprised of Ficanex Partnership Units and are classified as FVTPL.